 On the outside, most small bathroom vanities don’t have a lot going on.
-After all, they’re designed for a small space, and a streamlined, minimalist modern aesthetic can help keep a crowded room from feeling cluttered.
+After all, they’re for small spaces; a streamlined, minimalist modern aesthetic can help keep a crowded room from feeling cluttered.
 That means a lot of designs seem like variations on the same simple, square cabinet.
 The secret?
 Not all of them are.
 Many modern vanities replace the traditional cabinet with a large, full-extension drawer.
-These drawers are typically a little odd, with a U-shaped design to accommodate the underside of the sink and plumbing, but make it possible to fill your vanity to capacity and still have easy access to everything inside.
+These drawers are typically a little odd, with a U-shaped design to accommodate the underside of the sink and plumbing.
+But they make it possible to fill your vanity to capacity and still have easy access to everything inside.

 Double Check For Hidden Shelves And Drawers Inside Your Cabinet